pfroud/JMCCUL/info-about-JNA-and-JNAerator.md

 int cbGetBoardNumber(DaqDeviceDescriptor.ByValue DeviceDescriptor);
 ```

 Everywhere else uses `DaqDeviceDescriptor` with no tagging interface, and I had a hard time figuring out how to convert to `DaqDeviceDescriptor.ByReference`.
 (If you try to cast it it'll throw a ClassCastException.)
-I found [these](https://stackoverflow.com/a/26309505) [two](https://github.com/java-native-access/jna/issues/691#issuecomment-242814602) comments which say to first call `getPointer()` and then either
+I found [these](https://stackoverflow.com/a/26309505) [two](https://github.com/java-native-access/jna/issues/691#issuecomment-242814602) comments which say to first call `getPointer()` and then either:

 * use the [`Structure` constructor which accepts a `Pointer` parameter](http://java-native-access.github.io/jna/5.12.1/javadoc/com/sun/jna/Structure.html#Structure-com.sun.jna.Pointer-), or
 * call the [static `Structure.newInstance()` method](http://java-native-access.github.io/jna/5.12.1/javadoc/com/sun/jna/Structure.html#newInstance-java.lang.Class-com.sun.jna.Pointer-).